Ion#

 Returns:

-Quantity – A (l, m, n) shaped quantity, where l is the number of temperatures, m is the number of densities, and n is the number of energy levels.
+Quantity – A (l, m, n) shaped quantity, where l is the number of temperatures, m is the number of densities, and n is the number of energy levels in the ion model.
+Note that n will always be the same as the n_levels, but may be different than the number of levels returned by Levels.
 If couple_density_to_temperature=True, then m=1 and l represents the number of temperatures and densities.

 next_ion()[source]#